olaffx/Voxelium/README.md

 **Important Notice**

 Some antivirus software may flag Voxelium, this is a known false positive caused by PyInstaller, which packages Python apps into exe.
 The source code is open and safe.

+If Voxelium helped you, give it a star! ⭐